starcoinorg/guide-to-move-package-manager/README.md

+# All documents and examples have all been migrated to [starcoin-cookbook](https://github.com/starcoinorg/starcoin-cookbook)

 ## User Guide of Move Package Manager

 Move Package Manager(mpm) is a command line tool to develop move projects, like Cargo for Rust, or NPM for NodeJS.